fhoedemakers/pico-infonesPlus/README.md

 - HDMI Cable.
 - Micro usb power adapter.
 - Micro usb to usb cable when using the Duak Shock 4 controller
-- usb C to usb cable when using the Sony Dual Sense controller.
+- USB C to USB data cable when using the Sony Dual Sense controller.
 - FAT 32 formatted Micro SD card with roms you legally own.
 Roms must have the .nes extension.
 You can organise your roms into different folders.